-If you are flummoxed by the word ‘front stabbing’, let me tell you, so was I. I had never heard of it until I happened upon an article by SHRM.
-Intrigued by the term, I did a little further reading.
+If you are flummoxed by the word ‘front stabbing’, let me tell you, so was I. I had never heard of it until I read an article by SHRM.
+Intrigued by the term, I further read about it.

-And if you are wondering, front stabbing is not like backstabbing, in the sense that it does not involve any betrayal of sort.
-Instead, it is a type of feedback.
-Radical candor if you will.
-Brutally honest, make-no-bones about it feedback.
+And if you are wondering, front stabbing is not like backstabbing, in the sense that it does not involve any betrayal of sorts.
+Instead, it is a type of feedback, brutally honest, make-no-bones about it feedback.
+It is also known as radical candor.
 If your employee’s work sucks, radical candor is telling them that their work sucks, with no softening of phrases to cushion the blow.

 The philosophy behind the concept is this – being nice does not always work.
 To drive a point home, feedback needs to be blunt.
 It’s impossible to ignore being hit by a hammer right?

 I get the idea behind the concept and think it is a good one.
-Honesty in feedback is always appreciated.
-I would rather somebody told me the truth about my work as opposed to sugarcoating it, because they are afraid that my feelings might be hurt.
+People always appreciate the honest feedback.
+I would rather let somebody tell me the truth about my work as opposed to sugarcoating it because they are afraid that my feelings might be hurt.

-Of course, in that present moment, my feelings might be hurt, because it is not easy to listen to honest criticism and know that it is not an attack on you as a person.
+Of course, at the moment, my feelings might be hurt, because it is not easy to listen to honest criticism and know that it is not an attack on you as a person.
 But in the long run, I’m going to appreciate it because that honest feedback is motivating.
-The next time I’m going to work on a project, I’ll put in the extra effort to do better.
-Because I want to show my boss/manager that I can.
+Moreover, the next time I’m going to work on a project, I’ll put in the extra effort to do better to show my boss/manager that I can.

 So yes, I do think radical candor is a good approach to feedback.
-For one, it prevents people from living in a false bubble and being devastated when that bubble is burst.
-For another, it prevents employees from being coddled or even worse, patronized.
+By using this approach, people will no longer live in a false bubble and become devastated when that bubble bursts.
 It seems deceptive to tell someone that their work is ‘alright’ or ‘good’ and then privately fix that work yourself or tell another peer that the employee in question turned in some bad work.

-- Being honest is not the same as being a jerk – Nobody likes jerks and when a person is a jerk all the time, but passes it off as honest feedback, soon enough they are going to be ignored.
+Being honest is not the same as being a jerk – When people behave like jerks and pass it as honest feedback, soon enough others are going to ignore them.

-- Honest feedback is better when it comes from someone you trust – Such as your boss, your manager, a peer etc. When a completely random stranger gives people brutally honest feedback, employees are less inclined to trust them or will ignore that feedback.
+Honest feedback is better when it comes from someone you trust – Such as your boss, your manager, a peer, etc. When a completely random stranger gives brutally honest feedback, employees are less inclined to trust them or will ignore that feedback.